 Make the most of your winter break by networking and learning.

-Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using the UB Career Connector Network.
+Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using LinkedIn and UB Career Connector Network.
+(Career Connector is currently under construction.
+It is expected to be back online in fall of 2022.)

 Attend on-campus job fairs and networking events within the community, including any relevant events organized by the UB Career Design Center.
 However, do not rely solely on on-campus interviewing for full-time positions.